 Snodgrass Partners’ work with tennis club owners and operators is a natural fit.

-On Sunday, my wife, Bridget, and I will board a plane bound for Orlando where I’ll attend the 2017 Tennis Owners & Managers (T.O.M.)
+On Sunday I will board a plane bound for Orlando where I’ll attend the 2017 Tennis Owners & Managers (T.O.M.)
 Conference.
 The event “will bring together some of the tennis industry’s leading experts on tennis club and facility ownership and management.”
 I’m excited that Snodgrass Partners has been invited to share our recruiting expertise.
 As part of our growing Sports Recruiting and Consulting practice, Snodgrass Partners matches tennis clubs and resorts with professionals, operations directors and other management roles.

 Our firm was recently invited by the Tennis Industry Association (which presents the T.O.M.
 Conference) to become a Corporate Partner.
 Of course, we jumped at the chance!
 Tom Jacobs, our president who will be joining me at T.O.M., is the former Director of Player Development for the USTA and had the opportunity to work closely with TIA in the past.